gotenlica/My-Quote-Machine/README.md

-# My-Quote-Machine is the firts project where I am using React is a small project but i am on the way to improve more.
+# My-Quote-Machine is the firts project where I am using React it is a small project but i am on the way to improve more.